 The Capital One–Discover merger is a massive move that will reshape the financial and payment processing landscape.
 But for small business owners, the biggest question isn’t what’s changing—it’s who’s really on your side.

 Big banks will always do what’s best for their shareholders.
-At Velocity Merchant Services, we do what’s best for you.
+At Velocity Merchant Services, we do what’s best for you—and our small business success stories show what that partnership can look like in the real world.

-If you’re ready to take back control of your payment processing—with transparency, trust, and tools built for small businesses—let’s talk.
+If you’re ready to take back control of your payment processing—with transparency, trust, and tools built for small businesses—and still have questions about how it all works, our Merchant Services FAQs for small businesses are a great place to start before we talk.